 “Acorn is very shy so this will be a tough process.
 Please keep Acorn in your thoughts today.”

-Now, in the fall of 2018, Acorn has made an amazing turn around.
+Now most importantly, in the fall of 2018, Acorn has made an amazing turn around.

 “He also benefits from Laser treatment to go along with his underwater treadmill exercise.
-He wears little kitty goggles to keep his eyes from getting damaged and we must admit, he is just too cute with these on!”
+He wears little kitty goggles to keep his eyes from getting damaged.
+And we must admit, he is just too cute with these on!”

 In the end of October, Five Acres began fundraising again to continue his successful underwater therapy sessions.